Commercial leases and COVID-19 FAQs

 We recommend you get in contact with your landlord as soon as possible to talk through your situation.

-If you need help communicating with your landlord or tenant, please contact the Service NSW Business Concierge.
+If you need help communicating with your landlord or tenant, please contact Service NSW for Business.

-A deferral means that the rent still needs be paid, but later.
+A rent deferral (or deferring rent) means that the rent still needs be paid, but only at a later date agreed by the parties.

-Under the Retail and Other Commercial Leases (COVID-19) Regulation 2020, eligible tenants and landlords should work together to renegotiate rent and the other terms of the lease.
+Under the Retail and Other Commercial Leases (COVID-19) Regulation 2020, eligible tenants and landlords must work together to renegotiate rent and the other terms of the lease, if either party to the commercial lease requests this.

 Note that in the National Code of Conduct (leasing principle 5), any deferred rent must be paid back over the balance of the lease term or for a period of no less than 24 months (whichever is greater).